 We enjoyed our stay at the Hotel Bonnschloessl in Bernau am Chiemsee.
 It advertises itself as a wellness and beauty farm.
 I didn't experience anyone herding me around to enhance my good looks, but the hotel was reasonably priced, the room was large and included a sofa and a sitting area, and the bathroom was quite large and functioned as well as any one might find in a 4 or 5 star hotel.
 Breakfast was abundant and you could eat it inside or out.

-Hotel Bonnschloessl is one of Germany's oldest hotels, although you can't tell from the picture, which makes it appear that the hotel was built yesterday.
-It's across from the church; the late evening picture was taken from the church cemetery.
+Hotel Bonnschloessl is one of Germany's oldest hotels.
+It's across from the church.
 There are extensive gardens and a large lawn with chairs and an outdoor ping pong table.
 You can easily relax at the Bonnschloessl.

 You check in at the Gasthof Alter Wirt across the street, which is owned by the same owners.
-The Alter Wirt has a fine restaurant and beer garden, so that's where we had lunch and dinner.
+The Alter Wirt has a fine restaurant and beer garden, so that's where we had a very fine lunch and dinner.